pgowdamsft/nixosconfig/README.md

 NixOS Configuration.

-Clone this repo into `/etc/nixos`, and do a `nixos-rebuild --switch`.
+Clone this repo into `/etc/nixos`, and do a `nixos-rebuild switch`.